 Jeffrey believes “Every act of kindness helps create kinder communities, more compassionate nations and a better world for all…even one painting at a time.”

 Jennifer Hiser - 4Everly Adorned

-My name’s Jennifer Hiser and I’m applying on behalf of my company, 4Everly Adorned.
-We sell hand-painted furniture and other room décor for a cause.
-I grew up in the northwest suburbs of Chicago, IL.
-I have a Bachelor of Arts from the Illinois Institute of Art-Chicago, as well as a Certification in Graphic & Digital Design from Parsons School of Design – New York City.
-Professionally, I have explored numerous creative outlets ranging from working at well-known fashion magazines in New York City, to designing soft accessories for a global fashion brand in Chicago.
-While these experiences allowed me to grow as an artist and business woman, I always felt more so inclined to pursue my own niche and individual style of art.
-Designing pieces of furniture for my daughter’s nursery is what ultimately led me to starting my own business, 4Everly Adorned.
+Jennifer Hiser's company, 4Everly Adorned. sells hand-painted furniture and other room décor for a cause.
+She grew up in the northwest suburbs of Chicago, IL.
+She has a Bachelor of Arts from the Illinois Institute of Art-Chicago, as well as a Certification in Graphic & Digital Design from Parsons School of Design – New York City.
+Professionally, she has explored numerous creative outlets ranging from working at well-known fashion magazines in New York City, to designing soft accessories for a global fashion brand in Chicago.
+While these experiences allowed her to grow as an artist and business woman, she always felt more so inclined to pursue her own niche and individual style of art.
+Designing pieces of furniture for my daughter’s nursery is what ultimately led her to starting her own business.

 THIS IS HOW YOU BECOME EVERYTHING THAT LIVES